 From experience I can tell you, they did not.
 I would pick up dozens of these and the 7-Up cans for about a nickel a piece.
 When they started taking up too much room in my collection, I tried giving them away.
-Eventually they started showing up at my family’s garage sales where they went for just about the same price as I paid for them.
+Since my Mom wouldn’t let me drink them, eventually they started showing up at my family’s garage sales.
+Where they went for just about the same price as I paid for them.
+Often less.

 Nowadays they are slightly rarer, but you can still pick them up for a reasonable price if you are interested in bottle collecting.

-Here is a commercial that ran to promote this slice of soda promo history.
+In 1976 they ran a great commercial to promote this slice of soda promo history.
 I watch it now and I still feel the urge to buy them.
 It plays off my patriotism and my love of soda in a glass bottle.
 That is a win/win strategy in my book.

 Sadly, the commercial gets take offline all the time.
 So here is a screen cap of the bottle in all its well-filmed glory from it.